jamdominguez/Unity-Examples_and_CheatSheet/README.md

 OverlapCircleAll | Physic2D function used to create a circle in the object position setted by parameter, range setted and objects to detec too.
 Returns the array object's collider detected
-Translate | Transform function to translate the object to another position AddForce | RigidBody2D function to apply a force to the object
+Translate | Transform function to translate the object to another position AddForce | RigidBody2D function to apply a force to the object LoadScene | SceneManager function to load a scene by name

 ## 6.3.
 Hot Keys